 Breakeven Stock Price = Purchased Call Option Strike Price + Net Premium Paid (Premium Paid – Premium Sold).

 To illustrate, the trader purchased the $52.50 strike price call option for $0.60, but also sold the $55.00 strike price for $0.18, for a net premium paid of $0.42.
 The strike price paid was $52.50.

 Therefore, $52.50 + $0.42 = $52.92.
 The trader will breakeven, excluding commissions/slippage, if the stock reaches $52.92 by expiration.

 The max profit for a bull call spread is as follows:

-- Bull Call Spread Max Profit = Difference between call option strike price sold and call option strike price purchased – Premium Paid for bull call spread.
+Bull Call Spread Max Profit = Difference between call option strike price sold and call option strike price purchased – Premium Paid for a bull call spread.

 Partial profit is calculated via the following, assuming the stock price is greater than the breakeven price: